 • Availability of educational and health institutions

-• A high-level security system
+• A high-level security protocol

 Casa Anfa is equipped with excellent connectivity: